HR and Talent Management in the Digital Era

 Companies that really want to tackle the digital transformation, of course, need to focus on change management but they also need to make sure that all the processes, from recruiting, to onboarding, and talent management are in line with the expectations of employees who, in turn, will be responsible for shaping the customer experience.

 Digitization and digitalization are connected to a change in attitude and strategy that trickles down from the top executive level to senior and mid-management .
-The primary stage of transformation is making sure that change management occurs at different levels and in different pockets of innovation to subsequently trigger and institutionalize disruption across the entire company structure.
+The primary stage of transformation is making sure that Visit our knowledge hub to subsequently trigger and institutionalize disruption across the entire company structure.

 At the same time, though, solely introducing a new management perspective which is in line with the paradigm shift introduced by digitization is often not enough as resistance to change and lack of commitment is an obstacle that can severely hinder transformation.